How are schools using digital technology in the classroom?

 Children can attend primary schools with full digital immersion or access, then move to intermediate and high schools with different philosophies and moderate use.

-While the uptake of digital technologies by schools has been well intended, recent research findings about the impact that device use can have on health and development, and the level of consideration given to this when making school policies, have been raised as a concern by some experts in child health and education.
-Interestingly, there is education literature that suggests that digital technology is so important that the need to become digitally literate should come before the health risks that are associated with its use.
-See 'In a digital world" for further information.
+While the uptake of digital technologies by New Zealand schools has been well intended, recent research findings about the impact that frequent and extended digital device use can have on health, wellbeing and learning outcomes, and the level of consideration given to this when making school policies, have been raised as a concern.
+Experts are increasingly calling for regulation.

 What are children doing on their devices?